71emj/compare/README.md

 npm install --save case-compare
 ```

-## Why should I give up switch? (or if/else if/else)
+## Why should I give up switch? (or if/else)
-Before we start dicussing why I consider switch a bad pattern, let's look at some example code:
+Before we start dicussing why is in general a bad pattern, let's look at some example code:
 ```js
 const name = "home";